junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 # [15](#page-15)
+{:.no_toc}

-## ENEMAS, LAXATIVES, AND PURGES: WHEN TO USE THEM AND WHEN NOT TO
+# ENEMAS, LAXATIVES, AND PURGES: WHEN TO USE THEM AND WHEN NOT TO

 Many people give enemas and take laxatives far too often.
 The ‘urge to purge’ is worldwide.

 Enemas and purges are very popular home cures.
 And they are often very harmful.
 Many people believe fever and diarrhea can be ‘washed out’ by giving an **enema** (running water into the gut through the anus) or by using a purge, or strong laxative.
 Unfortunately, such efforts to clean or purge the sick body often cause more injury to the already damaged gut.

 >**Rarely do enemas or laxatives do any good at all.
-Often they are dangerous—especially strong laxative**
+Often they are dangerous, especially strong laxative**

-### CASES IN WHICH IT IS DANGEROUS TO USE ENEMAS OR LAXATIVES
+## CASES IN WHICH IT IS DANGEROUS TO USE ENEMAS OR LAXATIVES

 Never use an enema or laxative if a person has a severe stomach-ache or any other sign of appendicitis or ‘acute abdomen’ ([see page 93](#page-93)), even if he passes days without a bowel movement.